ErnieMac/dotcentric-test/README.md

 ## My Comments

-*1.* I downloaded a trial version of sketch to be able open the design
+*1.* I downloaded a trial version of sketch to be able to open the design

 *2.* I used a CDN copy of bootstrap version 3 to create a template making sure to get the right design layout and fonts, colours etc.